rrrlasse/memlz/README.md

 Output:                      2,148,219,886 B (53%)
 Speed w/o init overhead:     4,368 MB/s
 ```
-If we use streaming mode on each individual packet as they are received and get:
+If we use streaming mode on each individual packet as they are received we get:
 ```
 F:\eXdupe>exdupe -x1k "f:\vm\25\Ubuntu 64-bit-s003.vmdk" -stdout > NUL
 Input:                       4,012,638,208 B in 1 files
 Output:                      2,145,241,775 B (53%)
 Speed w/o init overhead:     4,616 MB/s
 ```
-The reason we cannot simply compress each small packet individually in non-streaming mode is that it would hurt compression ratio by alot.
 ## Beta
 It's currently the very first beta version and has only been tested on Intel machines.
 Compatibility may be broken!